-If you are planning on starting a small business – are you confident about what you can deduct from your business expenses to arrive at a net profit (or loss)?
+If you're a business owner or if you are planning on starting a small business – are you confident about what expenses are fully deductible from your business to arrive at a net profit (or loss)?
 Income tax, don’t forget, is based on your net figure.

 It is a general rule in business that you have to spend money to make money. – The day to day expenses for running a business can be considerable - from buying large assets to buying postage stamps, it all has to be paid for.
 Things like wages for your staff, advertising and marketing are all business expenses that are offset against income to create your net figure.